vegaprotocol/vega/README.md

 ### Adding new dependencies

 Do a `glide install github.com/foo/bar`.
 We'll be moving to the new `godep` dependency manager soon, but for the moment Glide's working fine.

+### Deploying

+Currently the `staging` environment points at Dave's `x.constructiveproof.com` servers.
+Deployments are automated using Capistrano.
+A few commands to note:

+* `cap staging vega:full_reset` will build the `vega` binary locally, stop tendermint and vega, upload the binary, blow away all previous chain data, and restart vega and tendermint on all staging servers.

+* `cap staging:reset_app_servers` resets everything but does not build and upload the latest binary.

+TODO: A better deploy process wouldn't be tied to Dave's account on those servers.